P.F. Chang's Spicy Chicken (Copycat Recipe)

 Why This Spicy Chicken Recipe Works

-• Two homemade sauces every online recipe overlooks.
-White sauce (chicken broth plus oyster sauce) and Chang’s sauce (sweetened vinegar) are the actual foundation of this dish at the restaurant.
-The ratio is 4 ounces of white sauce to 3 ounces of Chang’s sauce, and without them, your homemade version will never taste like the restaurant.
+- Two homemade sauces every online recipe overlooks.
+White sauce (chicken broth plus oyster sauce) and Chang's sauce (sweetened vinegar) are the foundation of the dish.
+The ratio that got me closest is 4 ounces of white sauce to 3 ounces of Chang's sauce.
+Without them, your homemade version will never taste like the restaurant.

-• Dehydrated minced garlic instead of fresh garlic.
-P.F.
-Chang’s uses dehydrated garlic because it doesn’t burn as easily in a hot wok and gives a smoother, more concentrated garlic flavor than fresh cloves.
+- Dehydrated minced garlic instead of fresh garlic.
+I use dehydrated garlic because fresh garlic scorches fast in a hot wok and the reconstituted kind doesn't.
+It also gives a smoother, more concentrated garlic flavor than fresh cloves.

 Ingredients You'll Need

-Minor’s Original Chicken Base.
-This is the brand P.F.
-Chang’s uses to make their white sauce.
+Minor's Original Chicken Base.
+This is the chicken base that got me closest to the restaurant's white sauce.
 It comes in a tub and turns into chicken broth when whisked into hot water.
 You can find it on Amazon.
-If you can’t find Minor’s, any concentrated chicken base will work, but Minor’s is what the restaurant uses.
+If you can't track down Minor's, any concentrated chicken base will work, but Minor's is the one that matched.
 They also make a gluten-free version if you need it.

 Lee Kum Kee Panda Brand Oyster Sauce.
 This is the gluten-free version in the green bottle, with no added MSG.
-P.F.
-Chang’s uses this in their white sauce.
-If you can find Lee Kum Kee’s premium oyster sauce, the one with the mother and son harvesting gargantuan oysters on the label, that’s the one I recommend.
+It's what I landed on for the white sauce.
+If you can find Lee Kum Kee's premium oyster sauce, the one with the mother and son harvesting gargantuan oysters on the label, that's one is even better.

 White sugar and white vinegar.
 These two pantry staples are the only ingredients in Chang's sauce.
 Half a cup of sugar dissolved in six tablespoons of white vinegar.
 The sauce stores in the fridge for up to a month, so you can make a batch and have it ready whenever you want to cook from the P.F.
 Chang's menu.

 Sambal oelek chili paste.
 This is an Indonesian chili sauce made with chilis, salt, and vinegar.
-The exact brand P.F.
-Chang’s uses is Huy Fong, the same company that makes Sriracha.
-You’ll often find sambal oelek and Huy Fong’s chili garlic sauce next to each other on the shelf.
+The version that matched is Huy Fong, the same company that makes Sriracha.
+You'll often find sambal oelek and Huy Fong's chili garlic sauce next to each other on the shelf.
 Either one works for this recipe.
 The only difference is the chili garlic sauce has garlic in it.
-P.F.
-Chang’s uses sambal oelek.
+I go with the sambal oelek.

 Dehydrated minced garlic.
 You should be able to find this in the spice aisle at most grocery stores.
-P.F.
-Chang’s uses dehydrated garlic instead of fresh because it won’t burn and stick to hot pans as easily, and it gives a slightly smoother, more concentrated garlic flavor.
+I use dehydrated garlic instead of fresh because it won't scorch and stick to hot pans the way fresh does, and it gives a slightly smoother, more concentrated garlic flavor.
 To prepare it, cover the garlic with water and let it sit for 20 to 30 minutes, then drain.
 You can keep reconstituted garlic in the fridge for about a week.

 Potato starch.
-P.F.
-Chang’s uses potato starch to dredge their chicken before frying.
+In testing, potato starch matched the restaurant's coating better than anything else.
 You should be able to find it at most Asian grocery stores in small bags.
 It gives the chicken a lighter, crispier coating than cornstarch or all-purpose flour.

 Lee Kum Kee Pure Sesame Oil.
-P.F.
-Chang’s uses this as a finishing oil because of its rich, nutty flavor.
+I use this as a finishing oil for its rich, nutty flavor.
 If you can only find toasted sesame oil, that will work.
-But the brand the restaurant uses is Lee Kum Kee pure sesame oil.
+But the one I keep coming back to is Lee Kum Kee pure sesame oil.

 Lee Kum Kee Low Sodium Soy Sauce.
 The green bottle.
-This is the exact brand P.F.
-Chang’s uses in their alkaline soy marinade.
-Any soy sauce you have on hand will work for the brine, but this is what they use at the restaurant.
+This is what I use in the alkaline soy brine.
+Any soy sauce you have on hand will work, but this will get you the closest to the restaurant flavor.

 How to Make P.F.
 Chang's Spicy Chicken